javierMorales9/youtube-clipper/README.md

 - The processor calls **OpenAI** to generate a **transcript** for the source video.
 - The transcript is chunked and the processor calls **OpenAI** again to generate **embeddings** per chunk.
 - Embeddings are used to build suggestion candidates (semantic retrieval + ranking), producing time ranges and summaries that the UI can display.

-> `OPENAI_API_KEY` is required because transcription and embeddings are mandatory for this flow.

 ### 3) Create clip (define a vertical edit)